 The most common cause of sciatica is a herniated disk.

-When the cause of sciatica is due to a prolapsed or lumbar disc herniation, 90% of disc prolapses resolve with no intervention.
+Treatment Duration: When the cause of sciatica is due to a prolapsed or lumbar disc herniation, 90% of disc prolapses resolve with no intervention.
 Treatment of the underlying cause of the compression is needed in cases of epidural abscess, epidural tumors, and cauda equina syndrome.

 Although medications are commonly prescribed for the treatment of sciatica, evidence from clinical trials to guide the use of analgesics to relieve pain and disability is lacking.
 Research has shown no significant difference between placebos, NSAIDs, analgesics, and muscle relaxants.
 Evidence is also lacking in use of opioids and compound drugs.